anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Objects/people/celebrities marked on timeline, people pathing
 * Images come from S3, or provide image bytes as part of request
 * Video must come from Kinesis Video Streams: H.264 encoded, 5-30FPS
 * Supports custom labels, you can provide a small set of labeled images.
-Use your own labels for unique items
+You can start with only 10 images
+* Typical workflow
+  1. Video uploaded and stored in data lake
+  2. Lambda triggered, create metadata for celebrities, emotions, using rekognition video and transcribe
+  3. Output is sent to Opensearch

 ### Forecast